scanlime/thing-o-matic/README.md

 FAQ
 ---

 Can I use this with ReplicatorG?

-Not easily.
+> Not easily.
 The stock Makerbot firmware is kind of terrible and doesn't handle stepper extruders especially well.
 The ScribbleJ firmware is designed for a Reprap-style toolchain.
 It's probably possible to use ReplicatorG, but Reprap tools like Pronterface and Slic3r were easier to adapt to this printer's oddball configuration.

 Should I use the "Exhaust" fan on the side of the printer?

-Probably not.
+> Probably not.
 It tends to cool models faster than necessary, reducing layer adhesion.
 I tend to only use it after the model has finished printing, if at all.

 Can I print directly over USB rather than over SD card?

-Maybe.
+> Maybe.
 I don't, because the FTDI drivers for Mac OS are terrible.
 Your mileage may vary, but I've had problems with the print stuttering due to uneven througput over the USB port.
 The SD card is much more reliable, if a bit clunky.
 But on the bright side, you don't have to keep a computer tethered.

 Can I control the printer manually, for maintenance purposes?

-Yes.
+> Yes.
 Hook up a USB cable and use "Pronterface", the Reprap GUI tool.

 How do I switch colors?

-Not easily.. you'll need to use Pronterface to back out the existing filament, then reload new filament.
+> Not easily... you'll need to use Pronterface to back out the existing filament, then reload new filament.
 You need to do this with the extruder heated, and manually step the extruder forward enough to see the new filament extruding before you try a print.
 The spool box is a bit annoying to open, so I tend to just lay the filament coil near the printer when using other colors.

 Who do I call when this shit breaks?
 ------------------------------------